Please ensure Javascript is enabled for purposes of website accessibility

 Security builds trust.
 If your site doesn’t show the little padlock icon, both visitors and Google may see it as unsafe.
 Adding SSL encryption protects your customers’ data and improves your search rankings.

-4. Update Your Google Business Profile
+4. Create and Update Your Google Business Profile

 Make sure your contact information is accurate and up to date on your Google Business Profile so potential customers can easily reach you.